The 2-Minute Rule: Start Any Habit Without Willpower

 The 2-Minute Rule handles the "starting" problem.
 Accountability handles the "continuing" problem.

 You might reliably start your two-minute habit for two weeks and then hit a stretch of days where even two minutes feels impossible.
 This is where external accountability becomes essential - not to force you to start, but to give you a reason to want to maintain the streak.
+Pairing it with a visible chain you refuse to break, the Seinfeld don't-break-the-chain strategy, gives that streak something concrete to protect.

 Knowing that someone is going to check in with you tomorrow about whether you kept your habit creates social stakes that the 2-Minute Rule alone doesn't provide.
 The combination of low friction (two minutes) and social commitment (someone is watching) is more powerful than either element alone.